andjnewman/PrivacyNoticeExperiment/index.md

 * This experiment has been built quickly using a simple GitHub pages/Jekyll implementation (apologies for the ugly templating)
 * The [Privacy Notice page](PrivacyNotice12345) presents a Privacy Notice for a dataset that is auto-generated from a CSV file of metadata which can be viewed [Here](https://github.com/andjnewman/PrivacyNoticeExperiment/blob/master/_data/goatlicences.csv).
+* The metadata structure is based on an emerging standard/profile i am developing.
 * Whilst this experiment portrays a dataset it may be more appropriate to structure privacy notices (and thus metadata) around services the user understands.
 * All content on the privacy notice and csv is entirely fictional (it is not an example of a good privacy notice!).
 * Text shown in **_italics_** on the privacy notice is automatically generated based on the CSV data or hard coded logic based on the CSV data.
 (In a real implementation hard coding would be minimised through use of controlled lists etc)